 Schools with Vascular Sonography Programs

 Vascular sonographers, more commonly known as vascular technologists, use sound-based technology, such as ultrasound machines, to observe and possibly diagnose ailments within a patient's veins and arteries.
-Post-secondary education may not be required in this profession; however, many employers prefer the completion of an accredited certificate, associate's degree or bachelor's degree program, available at schools and colleges across the United States.
+Postsecondary education may not be required in this profession; however, many employers prefer the completion of an accredited certificate, associate's degree or bachelor's degree program.
+Read on to learn how to choose a school for your sonography education.

 How to Select a Vascular Sonography School

 An associate's degree may qualify students for both entry-level employment and certification in vascular sonography, as well as leading directly into a 4-year bachelor's degree program.
-Bachelor's degree programs may include more clinical experience than associate's degree programs and could lead to professional.
+Bachelor's degree programs may include more clinical experiences than associate's degree programs and could lead to professional advancement.
 Certificate programs are typically designed for students already holding associate's or bachelor's degrees in an allied health field and who wish to gain further specialization.

-Distance education opportunities through online coursework and lectures may offer flexibility with professional or personal schedule constraints.
-Students continuing their education through bachelor's degree programs and certificate programs may find online programs especially useful.
+Distance education opportunities through online coursework and lectures may offer flexibility with professional or personal scheduling constraints.
+Students continuing their education through bachelor's degree and certificate programs may find online programs especially useful.

 Students may be interested in schools and colleges with on-campus clinical facilities that offer access to equipment such as ultrasound machines and echocardiograph machines.
 Multiple clinical rotation opportunities may allow students to experience multiple kinds of vascular sonography, such as abdominal, obstetric, pelvic and Doppler.